Second order term of cover time for planar simple random walk: Barrier estimates

-where $c^{\prime} > 0$ is independent of $\eta$.
-By (\ref{eq:pf-GW-process-barrier-lower-bound-5}), (\ref{eq:pf-GW-process-barrier-lower-bound-8}), and $\mathbb{Q}_1^{\frac{x^2}{2}} [\mathcal{L}_L = 0] = (1 - \frac{1}{L})^{\frac{x^2}{2}}$, we have the desired result. $ $ \\\\ {\bf Acknowledgement.} \\ This work was done almost when the author was a postdoctoral researcher at Kobe University.
+{\bf Acknowledgements.} \\ This work was done almost when the author was a postdoctoral researcher at Kobe University.
 The author would like to thank Dr. Naotaka Kajino for valuable comments and encouragement.
 The author is grateful to the referee for constructive suggestions.
-This work is partially supported by JSPS KAKENHI Grant Number 16J00347.
+This work was partially supported by JSPS KAKENHI Grant Numbers 16J00347, 18K13429.